 - 1. Place the stabilizer on the tubing of the feeding set, as close to the end as possible.
 The tubing should be run parallel to your child.
-The pole should be at the foot of the bed. - tube, press the tubing into the opening that runs along the length of the stabilizer.
-Continue pressing the tube into the opening along the entire length of the stabilizer.
+The pole should be at the foot of the bed. - 3.
+Apply tape at each end and every 4 inches wrapping around the solid plastic areas. - 2.
+Starting at the end of the feeding tube, press the tubing into the opening that runs along the length of the stabilizer.
+Continue pressing the tube into the opening along the entire length of the stabilizer. - 4.
+Throw out the tubing stabilizer if you notice any kinking, damage or excessive wear anywhere on the stabilizer.